Can dogs be given vaccination shots at home? For most folks, we say no. Immunization isn’t for squeamish owners or those without sufficient knowledge.

 Can I Give My Dog a Vaccination?
 Answer: If you know what you’re doing

-Leave it to a professional if you’re feeling hesitate or uncertain.
+Leave it to a professional if you’re feeling uncertain.

 Your dog definitely requires a Rabies vaccination.
 This shot must be done by a licensed veterinarian.
 It’s the law in nearly all states.
-Other inoculations can be administered at home and it’s understandable to want to do it yourself.
+Other inoculations can be administered at home.
+It’s understandable to want to do it yourself.
 You’ll save $1,000+ dollars over the course of a dog’s lifetime.
-Going to the vet is also stressful for pets!
+Going to a vet is also stressful for pets!